MattLangers/Examples/README.md

   * If we wanted to create different environments from this source code, some of the terraform runtime variables would need to be reviewed.
 * Observability should be better: need to create more logs for analysis.
 * At present its only myself working on this repository, at some point a branching strategy should be adopted - for example: GitFlow
+* UI: The current effort is good enough for a first pass, the search functionality is working but what follows is a list of work items remaining:
+  * Create products
+  * Hamburger right hand nav

 ## Instructions